Fallsers freak over Frenchie at Franklin’s — let’s take a long look before the ZBA vote.

 And perhaps more importantly: where do we think saying “No” to smart development is going to get us?

-TAKE IT DOWNTOWN!
-The ZBA Hearing for 3501 Bowman’s variance request is open to the public, although only near neighbors and RCO representatives may address the Board (you can submit letters/photos/evidence, too).
-Steve Fillmore will be representing EFF and The Local will provide real-time updates.
+Note: ZBA Hearings are open to the public, although only near neighbors and RCO representatives may address the Board (you can submit letters/photos/evidence, too).

 1515 Arch Street, 18th floor